FAQ

 Yes, before driving for SourcePoint, our volunteers have submitted references, attended an orientation class, consented to a two- or three-year check of their driving record, and successfully completed a background check.

 Yes, if you are a current Meals on Wheels client, you can receive cat or dog food, thanks to generous donations from our community.
-Please call the nutrition department at 740-363-6677 for more information.
+For more information, please contact the nutrition department at 740-203-2434 or spnutrition@mysourcepoint.org

 Yes, someone will need to be home to receive the meal.
 In addition, the meal cannot be left with a neighbor.
 We ask that you notify us 48 hours in advance of a cancellation, to avoid food waste.

-Meals are delivered Monday through Friday.
+Meals are delivered Monday through Friday with weekend meals delivered on Thursday or Friday.
 You can choose which days you would like to receive meals.
+Meal plans will be customized to fit your needs via your Care Consultant.
 Contact your care consultant if you have any changes to your meal schedule.

 SourcePoint’s Meals on Wheels program proudly serves all of Delaware County, including Ashley, Delaware, Galena, Kilbourne, Lewis Center, Ostrander, Powell, Radnor, Shawnee Hills, and Sunbury, as well as portions of Columbus, Dublin, and Westerville within county lines.